believemanasseh/telex-python/README.md

 # Telex

-Python implementation of a Reddit GUI client for Linux, Windows and macOS operating systems.
+Python implementation of a Reddit GUI client for Linux, Windows and MacOS operating systems.

 ## Dependencies